pivotalsoftware/ESarch/README.md

 ./deploy-frontend.sh <PWS-USERNAME> <PWS-PASSWORD> <PWS-ORG> <PWS-SPACE>
 ```

-In a few minutes, the UI should have now have started and you will be in a position to test the application as desribed in the next section.
+In a few minutes, the UI should have now have started and you will be in a position to test the application as described in the next section.

 ## 4. Test the Axon Trader Application

 You should have a replica of the Axon Trader application running in your own PWS space.
 This means you are ready to test it.
 To begin, we need the Axon Trader UI URL.
-You can discover all the URL's for all your PWS application by calling `cf apps` from your command line...
+You can discover all the URLs for all your PWS application by calling `cf apps` from your command line...

 ```bash
 cf apps